 2. Create an application - Select the EMR level.
 Verify your personal information and make any necessary changes.
 Then, follow the prompts through the application process.

 4. Monitor the progress of your application from your “Certification Application Status” in case additional actions are needed.
-Once the National Registry approves your application and your status is “Ready to Test,” you can view your ATT letter and contact Pearson Vue to schedule your exam.
+Once the National Registry approves your application and your status is “Ready to Test,” you can view your ATT letter and contact Pearson Vue to schedule your examination.

 Related Policies